-Training of HR professionals, managers, and supervisors of an organization employing over 250,000 people on the topics of identifying and addressing implicit bias in the workplace.
+Training of nearly 400 HR professionals, managers, and supervisors of an organization employing over 250,000 people on the topics of identifying and addressing professionalism and harassment prevention.

 Meg has over 17 years of private practice exclusively representing employers, and she also has in-house HR and employment law experience.
 She served as Associate Dean for External Programs for The University of Akron School of Law from 2005 until 2013.
 She continues to serve as an adjunct faculty member for Akron Law, teaching a course she developed in 2006 entitled The Human Resources Lawyer.
 In May 2016, she received the Outstanding Adjunct Law Faculty Award.